-Liquidity risk is the risk that the Schemes will not be able to meet their financial obligations as they fall due.
+Liquidity risk is the risk that the Schemes will not be able to meet its financial obligations as they fall due.

 The Schemes are exposed to daily redemptions of redeemable units.
-The Schemes therefore primarily hold investments that are traded in an active market and can be readily disposed.
+It therefore primarily holds investments that are traded in an active market and can be readily disposed.
 The Schemes' listed securities are considered readily realisable, as they are listed on the Australian Securities Exchange.